Aider-AI/aider/docs/docker.md

 ## Limitations

 - When you use the in-chat `/run` command, it will be running shell commands *inside the docker container*.
 So those commands won't be running in your local environment, which may make it tricky to `/run` tests, etc for your project.
-- The `/voice` command won't work.
+- The `/voice` command won't work unless you can figure out how to give the docker container access to your host audio device.
+The container has libportaudio2 installed, so it should work if you can do that.